-You should apply the same approach when it comes to URL structure.
+You should apply the same approach when it comes to URL optimization and structure.
 In fact, when permanent links follow the same format as that of your website, it becomes easier for both users and search engines to use your website better.

 Pro tip!
 Merging your site architecture with your permalinks structure allows you to create a much more in-depth content structure, which allows every aspect of your website to flourish.